MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

             [09:00:00] [Server thread/INFO]: <Steve> Hello

-    Maybe your server output have been modified by mods or plugins (usually something like "player title/profession", "better console"), that the handler can't recognize them.
-To be confirmed, disable all mods and plugins and see if the problem solved.
+    Maybe your server output has been modified by mods or plugins (usually something like "player title/profession", "better console"), that the handler can't recognize them.
+To be confirmed, disable all mods and plugins and see if the problem is solved.
 Examples:

     .. tab:: ❌